-Rental income generated from land held under lease included under "Other income" in the consolidated statements of comprehensive income amounted to ₱3.2 million in 2023 and 2022 and ₱0.1 million in 2021 (see Note 22).
-Direct operating expense related to land held for lease included under "General, administrative and selling expenses" in the consolidated statements of comprehensive income amounted to ₱2.9 million in 2023, 2022 and 2021.
+Rental income generated from land held under lease in the consolidated statements of comprehensive income amounted to P19.6 million and P14.9 million in 2024 and 2023, respectively.
+Direct operating expense related to land held for lease included under "General, administrative and selling expenses" in the consolidated statements of comprehensive income amounted to P2.9 million both in 2024 and 2023.